Stop the City: 1984 demonstrations in London

 The demonstration happened on 29 March 1984.
 In addition to the events stated above there were feminist actions such as the mass theft of tampons from Boots the chemists, animal rights protests against fur and alternative energy protests outside the Central Electricity Generating Board.
 In total, 550 police officers were deployed and there were around 400 arrests.
 Writing in The Times a correspondent described "a combination of punks, anarchists, nuclear disarmers, and people demanding the liberation of gays, women or animals."

 At an evaluation conference attended by around 65 people on 14–15 April it was decided to do another Stop the City in September 1984 and also to do a short-notice event in May.
 The 31 May Stop the City was swamped by police and viewed by organisers as a failure.
 It was acknowledged that more publicity was needed.

 The fourth Stop the City took place on 27 September 1984, with benefit gigs happening at the Dickie Dirts squat in Coldharbour Lane in Brixton, south London.
-St. Pauls Cathedral and the Royal Exchange were sealed off against demonstrators.
+St. Paul's Cathedral and the Royal Exchange were sealed off against demonstrators.
 A 'people's party' was held in a bank and banners were hung up.
 A counter group handed out leaflets urging city workers to 'aggravate an anarchist.'
 The water in the Trafalgar Square fountains was dyed red and there was an impromptu anti-apartheid demonstration on Oxford Street.
 The police tactic was again to swamp the protests.
 Of the 470 arrests, most were released again swiftly.

 Penny Rimbaud wrote that "Aware that we had been out-manoeuvred, no further Stop the City actions took place in London."